Can You Use A Wye For Venting?

 What Is A Wet Vent?

-A wet vent system installation is used if you have more than one fixture that you need to connect to the vent.
+A wet vent system installation is used if multiple fixtures connect to the vent.
 The most common fixtures for wet vents are the sink and the toilet.

 This type of vent is filled with water and is constantly under pressure.